puppetlabs/puppet-docs/source/hiera/2.0/custom_backends.markdown

 If you do need to explicitly call `Backend.parse_string` for some reason, you'll want to use the context parameter as described in [Backend.parse_answer][parse_answer] above.

-#### `Backend.merge_answer(new_answer,answer)`
+#### `Backend.merge_answer(new_answer, answer, resolution_type=nil)`

 [merge_answer]: #backendmergeanswernewansweranswer

-TODO JEAN: Add the third optional parameter, and note that you just pass on the `resolution_type` value you received in your `lookup` method. see here: https://github.com/puppetlabs/pre-docs/blob/a862f246dc1885efe02f3a9503791a2b3141ca07/hiera/lookup-2.x-api.md#ability-to-pass-deep-merge-options-in-each-lookup-call

 The `Backend.merge_answer` method expects two hashes, and returns a merged hash using the [configured hash merge behavior](./lookup_types.html#hash-merge).
 If your backend supports hash merge lookups, you should always use this helper method to do the merging.

+`Backend.merge_answer` can also take an optional third parameter, `resolution_type`.
+If you're using `resolution_type`, you'll need to pass the `resolution_type` value you received in your `lookup` method.
+This allows you to set deep merge behavior on a per-call basis, rather than always using your configuration values.
+If no value is passed for `resolution_type`, the merge behavior from the Hiera config is used.

 From the json backend: